pzel/suppose_its/README.md

         $ echo -n "1234567890" > test_timestamp.txt

-2. Pass the program string as the third argument to `suppose_its`:
+2. Pass the timestamp location and program command as arguments to `suppose_its`:

         $ suppose_its ./test_timestamp 'ghc -e "System.Time.getClockTime"
         Sat Feb 14 00:31:30 CET 2009